ScientiaFelis/sebmsR/README.md

 ```

 After this, the tunnel can be established with the command
-`ssh -N butterflies`.
-Upon success, the database can then be reached
+`ssh -N sebms`.
+Upon success, the database can then be reached locally
-locally at the postgres db standard port.
-Similar results can be
+at the postgres db standard port.

-achieved using `putty` on Windows platforms.
+Similar results can be achieved using `putty` on **Windows** platforms.

 ### Config for db connection

 Once the database server is available, the R package needs to be
 configured to use the database connection.
 To achieve this, load the
 package in your R environment and create a `config.yml` with the db
-connection details and perhaps also a `.Renviron` file, if you have a
+connection details.
+You can also use a `.Renviron` file, that export the
+data base details to the environment and let the `config.yml` references
-config file that references environment variables in R:
+these variables in R:

 ``` r